quii/learn-go-with-tests/select.md

 Before rushing in to add this default value to both our tests let's just listen to them.

-- Do we care about the timeout in the "happy" test
+- Do we care about the timeout in the "happy" test?
 - The requirements were explicit about the timeout

 Given this knowledge, let's do a little refactoring to be sympathetic to both our tests and the users of our code